-Your organization, defined as the Covered Entity, hires a call center to verbally capture Personal Health Information (PHI) and to store and transmit PHI in an electronic form, defined as ePHI.
+Your organization, defined as the Covered Entity, hires a call center to capture Personal Health Information (PHI), storing and transmitting PHI in an electronic form, defined as ePHI.
 The Final Omnibus Ruling provides specific requirements for handling and transmitting ePHI.

-Selecting an answering service can be a daunting task.
+Selecting a Call Center can be a daunting task.
 During your decision process, it is important to keep one thing in mind; you are a Covered Entity and HIPAA should be at the top of your concerns.
 Home Care Answering Service

-Your answering service is considered a Business Associate, therefore you must be 100% confident that your service provider adheres to the same requirements to protected PHI and ePHI.
+Your Call Center is considered a Business Associate, therefore you must be 100% confident that your service provider adheres to the same requirements to protect PHI and ePHI.
 Ignoring HIPAA, HITECH, and Omnibus regulations for business associates altogether could be one of the most catastrophic oversights your organization could make for the future.
-You need to ensure your answering service is compliant, to reduce your risk as the Covered Entity.
-In the end you need to ask yourself if saving a few dollars each month is worth the fines and the possibility of criminal charges from the Health & Human Services Civil Division (HHS).
+You need to ensure your call center is compliant, to reduce your risk as to the Covered Entity.
+In the end, you need to ask yourself if saving a few dollars each month is worth the fines and the possibility of criminal charges from the Health & Human Services Civil Division (HHS).
 Home Care Answering Service

 Below are some key areas to serve as a guide during your search.